lcrmorin/Feature_Engineering/README.md

 - special focus on targets (distribution, plots, interactions with main features and categories)
 - overused but optional: features correlations, features correlation with target.
 Usefull to understand the problem.
 But action taken a priori rarely lead to improvement on performance.

+# Data Quality

+- The question of initial data quality is often overlooked as the data scientist come to a relatively clean dataset.
+But in practices, the data quality, handled at the Data Engineering / Machine Learning Engineering level is often detrimental both for training and inference.

 # Additional data

 - Additional Features: as you'll see below basic interactions are not difficult to learn for gbdts.
 However it is often a good idea to loop trough all features and look at individual performance of features of the form f1+f2, f1-f2, f1*f2, f1/f2.
 It might help you understand the problem / help the efficience of the model.
 - Additional Data: yes that is a no-brainer but you might want to think about getting more data before going into complex FE.
 Both in terms of number of additional instances and additional features.
 You might have a trade-off between quantity and quality.

 # Problem design

 Validation design is a problem in itself, especially in the context of feature engineering.
 As you want to perform multiple actions and ideally tests their impact independently you would need multiple staged population.
 It can get really difficult when you have a time component of the problem and/or when the dataset is small.
 So I often fallback to simpler data splits: oly perform train/tests splits and train everything on the same datasets.
 This approach is prone to overfitting but you can check this at once on the tests.
 The main drawback is that if you have overfitting you can't easily know which part is at fault.

+# Feature selection

+- As a general rule of thumb it is a bad idea to perform a priori feature selection
+- Most of the feature selection should be done trough the tuning of the L1 regularisation parameter (let the model decide which feature to use)
+- It is often a good idea to include pure noise features to see how your pipeline / model handle them.
+- Conversely it is often interesting to test your pipeline / design with purely informative features (leaking the targets), to check if the pipeline is not to harsh.
+- You can perform some a posteriori feature selection.
+It is not ideal as it doesn't check each feature individually, but iteratively removing the 10-20% least important features might help.

 # Feature engineering